Applying for Education Maintenance Allowance

 For further information or advice contact the EMA Customer Services Team.

-To find out how personal information you send when applying for student finance will be handled, go to the Student Loans Company privacy notice.
+To find out how personal information you send when applying for student finance will be handled, go to the Student Loans Company personal information charter.

 Application or payment queries